ssh-mitm/ssh-mitm/doc/index.rst

 When publickey authentication is possible, a forwarded agent is needed to login to the remote server.
 In cases, when no agent was forwarded, SSH-MITM can redirect the session to a honeypot.

+.. admonition:: :fas:`scale-balanced` Legal Notice
+   :class: legal-notice

+   SSH-MITM is intended for authorized security audits, penetration testing, and research only.
+   Do not use it against systems you do not own or have explicit written permission to test.
+   Unauthorized interception of SSH traffic may be illegal in your jurisdiction.
+   See the :doc:`Legal Notice </get_started/legal>` for details.

 Installation
 ============